fzi-forschungszentrum-informatik/BEMCom/documentation/02_application_creation.md

 ## Creating Applications with Docker Compose

 As we have seen in the section above, starting each service manually is a tedious process.
 In practice it is usually better to write the desired application into a configuration file and execute this.
-One particular simple way to implement such an approach is to utilize [Docker Compose](https://docs.docker.com/compose/gettingstarted/) .
+One particularly simple way to implement such an approach is to utilize [Docker Compose](https://docs.docker.com/compose/gettingstarted/) .
 The following `docker-compose.yml` file will lead to the same result as the individual steps above, where more detailed explanation is provided.

 ```yaml
 version: '3'